LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: Discussion

 \section{Discussion}

 \textbf{Revisiting RQ1:} While frameworks can generate parsable and solvable PDDL files, it remains uncertain if these specifications align with human goals.
 Simple domains like Blocksworld are easier to verify.
-Still, scaling complex domains require users to understand how LLMs generate these specifications, emphasizing the need for explainable planning for robust, transparent, and correctable outputs \citep{zuo2024planetariumrigorousbenchmarktranslating}.
-Corrective feedback loops have demonstrated significant improvements in resolving failing actions preconditions \citep{raman2024capecorrectiveactionsprecondition}, or re-planning in case of unexpected failures during the execution of the plan (\citealp{joublin2023copalcorrectiveplanningrobot}; \citealp{raman2022planning}).
-Ensuring alignment with user goals involves breaking down PDDL model construction into pre-processing steps with human-in-the-loop feedback, as seen in frameworks like \citep{kelly2023there}.
-Very reminiscent of the “critics” process in the LLM-Modulo framework \citep{kambhampati2024llmscantplanhelp}, setting up a sort of external verifier checklist and using LLMs to provide feedback, is demonstrated by \citet{gestrin2024nl2planrobustllmdrivenplanning} and \citet{smirnov2024generatingconsistentpddldomains}.
-A strong idea is analyzing the semantic correctness of plans generated and using that as feedback to refine the LLM-generated PDDL specifications \citep{Sakib_2024}.
-Additionally, intermediate representation (i.e. ASP, Python, JSON) methods that are easier for LLMs to process before converting to PDDL (\citealp{agarwal2024tictranslateinfercompileaccuratetext}; \citealp{smirnov2024generatingconsistentpddldomains}) can also enhance accuracy.
-However, over time, LLMs are likely to improve, with fewer syntax errors and more logical semantic outputs as they train on more PDDL knowledge.
+Still, scaling complex domains requires users to understand how LLMs generate these specifications, emphasizing the need for explainable planning to yield robust, transparent, and correctable outputs \citep{zuo2024planetariumrigorousbenchmarktranslating}.
+Corrective feedback loops notably improve failure handling, such as resolving action precondition errors \citep{raman2024capecorrectiveactionsprecondition}, or re-planning in case of unexpected failures during plan execution \citep{joublin2023copalcorrectiveplanningrobot, raman2022planning}.
+Ensuring alignment with user goals involves breaking down PDDL model construction into pre-processing steps with human-in-the-loop feedback \citep{kelly2023there}.
+Very reminiscent of the “critics” process in the LLM-Modulo framework \citep{kambhampati2024llmscantplanhelp}, setting up a sort of external verifier checklist and using LLMs to provide feedback is demonstrated by \citet{gestrin2024nl2planrobustllmdrivenplanning} and \citet{smirnov2024generatingconsistentpddldomains}.
+A potential idea is analyzing the semantic correctness of plans generated and using that as feedback to refine the LLM-generated PDDL specifications \citep{Sakib_2024}.
+Additionally, intermediate representation (i.e. ASP, Python, JSON) that are easier for LLMs to process before converting to PDDL \citep{agarwal2024tictranslateinfercompileaccuratetext, smirnov2024generatingconsistentpddldomains} can also enhance accuracy.